The Election Sign By-law May Be Changing

 The provisions set out in the new by-law are based on feedback from candidates, as well as the complaints received by both the Election Office and the Public Service call centre.
 The most common complaints relate to the length of time election signs are posted, proximity to intersections, and sight line concerns.

 Here's a snapshot of the proposed changes to the by-law:

 - Clearly defining election sign restrictions on all properties.

-- Restricting the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs and billboards.
+- Restricting the placement of election signs to no earlier than Nomination Day in the year of a regular election, excluding campaign office signs.

 - Campaign office signs will be permitted to be placed after a candidate has filed their nomination paper with the City Clerk.

 - Election signs are to be removed no later than seventy-two (72) hours following the day of the election.

 - Election signs are prohibited from using the City’s logo or the City’s municipal election logo.